Our Treatment Approach

 What is Exposure Therapy?

 Exposure therapy creates a safe environment in which to “expose” individuals to the things they fear in order to reduce anxiety and decrease avoidance behaviors.
-Patients are compassionately supported by Insight’s highly trained therapists throughout the exposures.
+Patients are compassionately supported by Pathlight’s highly trained therapists throughout the exposures.
 Often times, exposures may be paired with relaxation techniques (breathing, mindfulness, grounding) to help patients manage their distress.
 Exposure work has been found to reduce emotional distress and improve overall functioning.

 Exposure therapy helps patients overcome fear and anxiety in several ways, including: